 If you have any questions, please contact the KYPOTA team by e-mail: KYPOTA@murray-ky.net

 Electronic Certificates will be awarded to:

 – 1st place – in each of the entry categories (Overall High Score entry will also be noted on the top winner’s certificate)

-Logs must be emailed no later than September 12, 2020, 14 days after the contest.
+Logs must be emailed no later than August 26, 2023 or 14 days after the contest.

 Cabrillo Logs may be E-mailed to: KYPOTA@murray-ky.net.